opensearch-project/project-website/_posts/2024-05-30-do-you-need-semantic-search.markdown

 SemanticSearch: lpQiJGpeeWU
 ---

-I get ask this question all the time.
-Do I need semantic search?
-It's a good question but it's not the right question to start with.
-We need to first understand what semantic search does for us.
-Then we can dive into whether or not it's a good fit for your use case.
+I get asked this question all the time: Do I need semantic search?
+It's a good question, but it's not the right question to start with.
+You need to first understand what semantic search can do for you.
+Then you can dive into whether or not it's a good fit for your use case.

 I've answered both questions in my [most recent blog](https://tippybits.com/should-you-be-doing-vector-search/) and its video counterpart linked below.
 These answer the following questions: